Sakib2186/Generative-Model-To-Fill-Cavity-Pockets-In-Decayed-Tooth/README.md

 | Dice Score | 0.8347 |
 | IoU (Jaccard) | 0.7163 |
 | Mean Squared Error | 0.0542 |

+Due to computational difficulties, voxel grid of 128x128x128 and during re-meshing voxel size of 0.1m was chosen.
+A higher grid and a lower size would have resulted in better output and result, requiring more computational power.
+The synthesized dataset generated cavity-pockets arbitarily with differenct geometry, resulting in very few examples having sharp, long, narrow pockets which seemed unnatural.
+With more training examples the model can be re-trained to learn this outliers as well if needed.

 ---